Collect data from Linux-based sources using Syslog

 At the bottom of the Syslog connector blade, select the Open your workspace agents configuration > link.

-On the Agents configuration blade, select the Syslog tab.
-Then add the facilities for the connector to collect.
+In the Legacy agents management page, add the facilities for the connector to collect.
 Select Add facility and choose from the drop-down list of facilities.

 Add the facilities that your syslog appliance includes in its log headers.